Who We Are

 Below, Ghanaian teachers from multiple schools stopped for a photo during a training session.

-A large group of teachers arrange themselves for a picture.
+A large group of teachers arrange themselves for a.

 Teresa with editors of Chinese Full-circle learning materials